nicolehao34/LeadGen.AI/README.md

 ## Future Work

+### Allowing multiple selections on target events page

+Right now you can only select one target event because it's a prototype.
+In the future, the end-user will be able to select multiple events.

 ### Feedback Loop

 I didn't get the time to implement this fully, but ideally, after contacting leads, the end-user should be able to update their status to improve future lead generation, to truly create a humna-in-the-loop ai agent experience.
 For example: